Greening Bernal One Project at a Time

 - Stormwater runoff is used for irrigation through rainwater harvesting

-- Stormwater runoff is captured in bioswales, which reduces the amount flowing into the combined sewer system.
+- Stormwater runoff is captured in bioswales, reducing the amount that flows into the combined sewer system.

-- More trees and plants help increase the tree canopy, which improves health and serves as a screen.
+- More trees and plants increase the tree canopy, improving health and serving as a screen.

-- They reduce the heat island effect, which is caused by hardscape materials, such as concrete and asphalt pavement.
+- They reduce the heat island effect caused by hardscape materials, such as concrete and asphalt pavement.

 - By volunteering to help in the design and/or maintenance of the new green spaces